FriendsAtDawn/valley/content/en/de-otros-lados/infeccion.md

 It depends on what you mean by virus.
 It has suspicious or outright malicious code.
 But both I and more authoritative sites could give little information about it except that it "does something" and definitely takes up space in the traffic.

+TODO: I will copy an example below.
+There will be a link for the pdf and it's sums, you won't want to check it yourself.
+Instead, you will check the corresponding link from the analysis page.

 ### Do they all have it, or even the vast majority?

-No, --- in my experience --- very few pdfs are infected, given the sheer volume of them.
+No, --- in my experience --- very few ```pdfs``` are infected, given the sheer volume of them.
 But it is not unreasonable to think that their number is growing.
 In fact, the file shown here as an example seems to have been duplicated in another file; although it came from a file containing a query of mine, it was attached to another list.
-As we know very little about how Judisoft<sup>TM</sup>[^1] works, this could be another kind of bug.
+As we know very little about how Judisoft(TM) works, this could be another kind of bug.

 ### Are they dangerous, should I be careful?

 There are two answers:

-- No. In fact, everyone lives the fantasy that they have nothing to hide from their wife.
-In this case, you can leave your ID number and bank password in the message.
+- No. In fact, everyone lives the fantasy that they have nothing to hide from the world - while thinking of their wife.
+If this is your case, please leave your ID number and bank password in the message box.

 In the other case: